samanix/laranix/README.md

 If you skip these commands, you can run the artisan ones at a later time.

+**The command also attempts to run `composer dump-autoload`, if you get an error about this, please ensure you run manually afterwards.**

 ### Controller
 Laranix runs its own base controller, you can extend this class in your own controllers, by default its located at `App\Http\Controllers\Controller`.